CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 3 - Moons.md

 These periods of $-6831.7 \text{ dy}$ and $3187.8\text{ dy}$ do not differ much from their true values of $-6793 \text{ dy}$ and $3233\text{ dy}$, and they are called the *nodal precession period* and *apsidal precession period* respectively.\
 $\blacksquare$

-There are also more minor perturbation in the lunar orbit by the Sun, called the evection, variation, and the annual equation.
+There are also more minor perturbations in the lunar orbit by the Sun, called the evection, variation, and the annual equation.
 Those can be read about [here](https://farside.ph.utexas.edu/teaching/celestial/Celestialhtml/node97.html) in detail.

 ### Equator-Aligned Moons